klovens/juxtapose/README.md

 python3 dangle.py --config test/data/line-config.json
 ```

-Finally, running runner.py will train the models for each network, calculate the local and global similarity measures between genes and bicluster the local similarity results.
+Finally, runner.py will train the models for each network, calculate the local and global similarity measures between genes and bicluster the local similarity results.
 If a full co-expression network is used and it is not possible to generate the complete matrix, there is also an option to select only a percentage of each bicluster in order to make a representative visualization.
 ```sh
 python3 runner.py --config test/data/Line-train-config.json
 ```